engrit-illinois/New-CMOrgModelDeploymentCollection/README.md

 ### -App
 Required string.
 The exact name of the application package for which to create collections and which to deploy to those collections.
+Supports Tab-Completion, though it can take a while depending on your MECM environment.
+Recommend the following workflow:
+1. Start typing your partial desired result.
+2. Tab.
+3. Ctrl-Space to display the full list.
+4. Navigate the list with arrow keys and select your desired application.

 ### -isAppGroup
 Optional switch.